maximilianh/cellBrowser/docs/dataDesc.rst

 statements ``abstractFile`` and ``methodsFile`` to specify other file names.
 In the HTML, you can use text like ``<section>some subtitle</section>`` to split the text into sections.

-This tag contains an image file name:
+These tags contains a file name:
 - ``image``: usually a 400px-wide thumbnail of the dimensionality reduction
+- ``rawMatrixFile``: usually the raw unprocessed matrix.
+Usually a .zip or .gz file.
+Also see ``rawMatrixNote``.

 The following tags can contain URLs and optionally, separated with a space, a label for the link.
 If you do not specify the label, a default label will be used (e.g. 'Biorxiv Preprint'):